cminnich93/movie-app/README.md

 ### Installation

-To install the app, run the following command: npm run
+To install the app, run npm install; followed by npm run.